 - You do not have to worry about being present at a particular address.
 As with the choice of time, you can study from wherever you want.

 - Traditional coaching classes are expensive.
 Online coaching classes will do the same for you at only one-tenth of the price.

 - Most importantly, good online coaching institutes provide an online personal mentor to their students along with other course material.

-- These mentors are subject matter experts who will plan schedule, guide, motivate, teach and clear the doubts of their student.
+- These mentors are subject matter experts who will plan, schedule, guide, motivate, teach and clear the doubts of their students.

-- As someone who is doing self-study, it is possible you will feel disinterested, unmotivated or non-dedicated to your plan at some point.
+- As someone who is doing self-study, it is possible you will feel disinterested, unmotivated or non-dedicated to your IAS preparation strategy at some point.

 - A good mentor is crucial in guiding their students through such negative moments and making sure that they achieve their target.